-- Villanova will continue to engage in contact tracing of COVID-19 positive cases for students.
+- Villanova will continue to engage in contact tracing of student COVID-19 cases.

-- Students who are close contacts and who are up-to-date in their vaccine status will not need to quarantine away from campus.
-Under CDC recommendations they are expected to mask for 10 days and test on day 6 (i.e., test at least five full days after your last exposure) if they remain asymptomatic.
+- Students who are close contacts, regardless of vaccination status, will not need to quarantine.
+Under CDC recommendations, students will be expected to mask for 10 days and test on day 6 (i.e., test at least five full days after your last exposure) if they remain asymptomatic.
 Rapid testing is available at the Student Health Center or students may test on their own.
 If a student tests negative, they should continue taking precautions through Day 10.
 If a student tests positive, they should isolate immediately.

 - Villanova recommends that anyone traveling on behalf of Villanova be up-to-date with their vaccinations, which includes a booster when eligible per CDC guidelines.